michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0058.md

 - n: a subdivision of a larger religious group
 - n: a dissenting clique
 ### Family
-sect: intersect, sectarian, sectarist, sects+;intersect: intersected, intersecting, intersection, intersects;intersecting: nonintersecting;intersection: intersections;sectarian: nonsectarian, sectarianism, sectarians, unsectarian;sectarianism: sectarianisms;sectarist: sectarists
+- sect: intersect, sectarian, sectarist, sects+
+- intersect: intersected, intersecting, intersection, intersects
+- intersecting: nonintersecting
+- intersection: intersections
+- sectarian: nonsectarian, sectarianism, sectarians, unsectarian
+- sectarianism: sectarianisms
+- sectarist: sectarists
 ### Examples
 - Britain’s vote to leave the EU was the grand finale of a 25-year campaign by a lonely sect of true believers.
 - Warda, the human rights activist, said militants from any sect that attacked civilians in the name of religion were "no better than Islamic State".